Chixpy/CHXPas/LastChanges.md

-### CHXSDL3Engine
+- Some readme files edition.

-- Added `SetRenderSize` method to `cCHXSDL3Window`, to set logical size to draw.
-Actually, it's a SDL_Renderer method, but in CHXSDL3Engine is managed by Window.
+- Removed `NOTC` directory, moved its units to `Classes` directory and update `c[x]Mover` to use `cCHXVec3[x]` instead `TCHXPoint3DF`.

-### Miscellaneous
+- _CHXSDL3Engine_:

-- `TCHXVec3[x]`:
+  - Adding support for Full Screen and choose between Software and GPU renderer.
+Actually `SDL_CreateWindowAndRenderer` created a GPU renderer...
-  - Adding alias for components so it can be used as 3D coordinates, float solid color and access components by index.
+    ¡And in my tests it is **2 times slower** than Software one!
+Same happened with SDL2.
+Seems that GPU is better for `RenderGeometry[Raw]` and lots of filled triangles.
-  - Changed alias for macros `TCHXColorF` to `TCHXColorType` and `TCHXPoint3DF` to `TCHXPoint3DType` to avoid recursivity.
+  - Changed _CHXSDL3Renderer_ (and _CHXSDL3Window_) creation parameters and
-  - Adding random initialization methods, `InitRandom[x]`, inside a box.
+    changing them in test programs.